-HEN ARLENE HARRIS'S MOM BOUGHT a cellphone in 2001-mostly for emergencies, but also just to stay in touchshe discovered the hard way that the technology wasn't nearly sophisticated enough for someone of, shall we say, post-retirement age.
-Harris's 80-year-old mother couldn't read the text on the tiny screen, much less punch in the correct numbers on the hamster-sized keyboard.
-The experience was so frustrating that her mother ended up keeping the phone turned off most of the time.
+HEN ARLENE HARRIS bought her mom a cell phone in 2001-mostly for emergencies, but also just to stay in touch-she discovered the hard way that the technology wasn't nearly sophisticated enough for someone of, shall we say, postretirement age.
+Her 80-year-old mother couldn't read the text on the tinv screen, much less punch in the correct numbers on the hamster-size keyboard.
+The experience was so frustrating that her mother ended up keeping the phone turned off most of the time, which sort of defeated the purpose.
 Most daughters would have shrugged it off.
-But Harris, a 47-year veteran of the wireless industry, decided to do something about the problem.
-Let the big companies churn out ever thinner and sexier gadgets, she figured; she was going to make a cellphone designed for the over-65 crowd.
-Her Jitterbug phone, with its jumbo text, oversized buttons, and ergonomic ear cushion, seems to have hit a sweet spot in the market.
-Since her company, GreatCall (jitterbug.com), introduced the \$147 Jitterbug in 2006, it's sold more than 20,000 phones.
-GreatCall, which raised \$36.6 miliion in funding this summer, is expected to turn a profit next year.
-Competitors have taken notice: In September, Verizon Wireless announced the Coupe, a \$20 phone designed for older folks.
+But Harris, a 45-year veteran of the wireless industry, decided to do something about the problem.
+Let the big companies churn out ever thinner and sexier gadgets, she figured; she was going to make a cell phone designed for the over-65 crowd.
+Her Jitterbug phone, with its jumbo text. oversize buttons, and ergonomic ear cushion, seems to have hit a sweet spot in the market.
+Since her company.
+GreatCall, introduced the \$147 Jitterbug in 2006, it's sold more than 4.000 phones, GreatCall, which raised \$36.6 million in funding this summer, is expected to turn a profit next year.
+Competitors have NANA TECHNOLOGY WHERE CAN YOU FIND UPSIDE IN THE MATURE HIGH-TECH BUSINESS?
+SELLING GADGETS DESIGNED FOR SENIORS.
+BY PHUONG LY "Booming" Market 1 IN 5 AMERICANS WILL BE 65 OR OLDER BY 2030, UP FROM 12 PERCENT TODAY.